 Pay in installments

 While paying in installments isn’t really saving, it does spread the cost of camps out over several months.
-If you’ve chosen a relatively expensive camp (as we have this year for Junior ThreeYear; it’s his first overnight camp), see if the camp will allow you to pay in several installments, so you can absorb the extra cost over several months.
-Because we’re sending our son to such an expensive camp, he’ll only participate in one camp this year (I don’t work during the summers so we have that luxury).
-We talked to him last year and he made the decision that he wanted to participate in this camp and forgo other camps.
+If you’ve chosen a relatively expensive camp (as we did last year for Junior ThreeYear; it was his first overnight camp), see if the camp will allow you to pay in several installments, so you can absorb the extra cost over several months.
+Because we sent our son to such an expensive camp, he only participate in one camp last year (I don’t work during the summers so we have that luxury).
+We talked to him about it and he made the decision that he wanted to participate in his special camp and forgo other camps.

-Paying for his camp in three installments has definitely helped our budget.
-We paid the last installment last month, so now we can enjoy getting ready for camp and it’s already paid for.
+Paying for his camp in three installments definitely helped our budget.
+We paid the last installment a month before summer started, while I was still working, so when summer arrived we were all paid up.

 In my area, camps start advertising in February.
 Generally, there is a giant spread in the local newspaper.
 While planning early won’t help you save money on camp per se, you’ll definitely have more time to choose the best option, save up, and research cost-saving possibilities like sibling discounts and scholarships.
 The best options fill up quickly.
 How do you know what the best option is?
 It’s worth it to talk to neighbors, classmates’ parents, and friends in your area and get their opinion.